Jump to:

 Are Log Cabins Insulated?

-By default, garden log cabins offer partial insulation just from the wooden construction alone.
-Wood is a natural insulator that has thermal mass, meaning it can absorb, store and release heat.
+By default, garden log cabins offer partial insulation from the wood itself.
+Wood is a natural insulator with thermal mass, meaning it can absorb, store, and release heat.
+So, a 44mm log cabin is more effective at insulating, as extra thickness retains more heat.
+For more information, read our guide on log cabin thickness.

 - Foam insulation boards